CRB CLINIC DIGITAL DENTISTRY

 • Unpleasant smell

-• Reduction of gum height, exposure of tooth necks
+• Reduction of gum height, exposure of the necks of the teeth

 Consultations by phone: